upcoming

 01

-Learn from industry experts and academic leaders who have built employability and WIL models in practice.
+Learn from industry experts and academic leaders who have been there, done that, and cracked codes.

 02

-Participate in interactive sessions on skills gaps, workforce realities, and the evolution of WIL models.
+Participate in interactive sessions on skills gaps, workforce realities, and how WIL models have evolved from nice-to-have academic add-ons into powerful engines for economic inclusion and innovation.

 03

-Access practical thinking for WIL design, implementation, assessment, internships, and curriculum alignment.
+Access practical resources and thinking for WIL design, implementation, assessment, internships, employability, and curriculum alignment.

 04

-Discover how to prepare graduates for jobs that do not exist yet.
+Discover how to prepare graduates for jobs that do not even exist yet.

 05

-Build partnerships that could lead to internships, collaborations, funding opportunities, and stronger employer engagement.
+Build partnerships that could lead to internships, research collaborations, funding opportunities, and stronger employer engagement.

 06